Touch DNA 2019 Update

 Possibility of Touch DNA Transfer

-The only memo of the interaction with police the day of the crime barely mentions Carver and does not indicate anything about his clothing which witness James Beatty for The Charlotte Observer and Carver's defense attorneys and family members say was dry when police interviewed him at the scene even though Yarmolenko's body was wet.
+The only memo of the interaction with police the day of the crime barely mentions Carver and does not indicate anything about his clothing which witness James Beatty for The Charlotte Observer and Carver's defense attorneys and family members say was dry when police interviewed him at the scene even though eyewitness Mount Holly Police Detective William Terry testified at the 2011 trial that Yarmolenko's body, clothes and hair were wet.
 One of Carver's relatives wrote the author of this website that ungloved police investigators near the scene of Yarmolenko's death looked at Carver's driver's license and looked through his car.
 Carver himself told the The Charlotte Observer he had handed police his driver's and fishing licenses that day.
 The officer who spoke to Carver could have returned to the scene, had contact with other officers working the scene or touched the car before it was towed away.

 Earlier in the day, Cassada had helped transfer a salt block out of the back of Carver's Chevy Blazer into his own car, leaving both men's touch DNA on Carver's vehicle and available for risk of transfer.
 Transfer could have also occurred at any time from when Yarmolenko's car was towed and stored until the touch DNA samples were swabbed.